 Students focus on improving reading, writing, language, grammar, and research skills necessary for academic success in English II.
+This course is designed to provide intentional scaffolded instruction and support of core concepts that will be emphasized in English II.

-ENGLISH LANGUAGE DEVELOPMENT COURSES (ELD)
+ENGLISH LANGUAGE DEVELOPMENT COURSES (NOVICE, INTERMEDIATE)